kosciej/rustyHPSDR/README.md

 The current code only implements a Receiver.
 It does work with Protocol 1 and Protocol 2 radios including the Hermes Lite.
 I will be adding more features including Transmit over the next few weeks.

+Transmit is still in progress.
+It is working for protocol 2 but needs more work for protocol 1.

 I am using WDSP as an extern C library so you need to install my port of WDSP on [github](https://github.com/g0orx/wdsp.git).
 I have not currently implemented a Rust wrappper so all the calls to it have to be wrapped with "unsafe { ... }".

 You will need to install Rust and Cargo.
 See [Rust install](https://www.rust-lang.org/tools/install) for information on installing Rust and Cargo.